shelleg/ansible-role-custom-jenkins/README.md

       notify: "service jenkins restart"
       with_items:
         - basic-security.groovy
-        - your scritp goes here ...
+        - your script goes here ...
 ```

 - Adding a new plugin set: